slimm609/dotfiles-3/README.md

 # Joey's dotfiles

-These are forked from Mathias's.
+These are forked from Mathias'.
 These are modified according to the things I use.